Tuck · About

 The tech, briefly

 Tuck is native iOS — Swift + SwiftUI, AVFoundation for media, Core Bluetooth for the offline transport.
 Real-time media uses LiveKit's WebRTC stack on the active path; cry detection runs on-device using a small Core ML model.
-AI features call out to Gemini 2.5 Flash for scene understanding and Mureka for lullaby generation, both with explicit consent.
+Scene understanding also runs on-device (an on-device vision model), with explicit consent and no cloud round-trip.
+Lullabies are a bundled catalog — they ship inside the app, no cloud round-trip.
 Convex acts as the state-broker for pairing and subscriber metadata — no audio or video passes through it.

 We picked this stack because each piece has a clear failure mode we can communicate to a parent.
 "Wi-Fi dropped, falling back to Bluetooth."
-"Lullaby generation needs internet."
+"Scene captions need internet; lullabies don't."
 "Cry detection runs on your phone, no internet needed."
 Tech that's hard to explain to a sleep-deprived parent is tech we don't ship.

 Frequently asked questions